Marshall-Lerner Condition

 Revenue Differences between the Demand Elasticities for Domestic and Exported Products

-But for an exported product, the revenue calculation for the exporter is different.
-If the price of the product is half because of a change in the exchange rate, then the product is half the price in the foreign currency, but the exporter still receives the same price in domestic currency for each exported widget as before the change in foreign exchange rates.
-So, if the exported product has unit elasticity in the foreign country, then the 50% reduction in price will lead to a doubling of sales in the foreign country.
-This doubles the revenue received by the exporter because even though it receives half of the foreign currency that it received before the exchange rate change, the foreign currency is now worth double the domestic currency, so when the foreign currency is converted to the domestic currency, the exporter still receives the same revenue in its domestic currency that it received before the change in the foreign exchange rate, thus leading to a doubling of total revenue.
+But for an exported product, the revenue calculation differs for the exporter.
+If the foreign product price is half because the exchange rate of the foreign currency increased 50%, then the product is half the price in the foreign currency, but the exporter still receives the same price in domestic currency for each exported widget as before the change in foreign exchange rates.
+So, if the exported product has unit elasticity in the foreign country, then the 50% reduction in the foreign price will lead to a doubling of sales in the foreign country.
+This doubles the revenue received by the exporter.

 Diagram of the J-Curve that depicts the lag between the currency depreciation of a country and the improvement in its trade balance.